 - Possess an appropriate degree from an accredited educational institution recognized by the Board of Examiners:

 - An applicant for a speech-language pathologist license shall possess at least a master's degree in speech-language pathology.

 - An applicant for an audiologist license shall possess at least a master's or a doctorate degree in audiology.

-- Passage of an exam approved by the Board of Examiners
+- Passage of the PRAXIS II or an exam approved by the Board of Examiners